-Saudi-led coalition says strikes Houthi arms site in Yemen, group says prison hit
+Saudi-led coalition says it bombed Houthi arms site in Yemen, group says prison hit

 The conflict is widely seen in the region as a proxy war between Saudi Arabia and Iran.
 The Houthis, who deny being puppets of Tehran, say they are fighting a corrupt system.

-Reporting by Reuters team in Yemen and Nayera Abdallah in Cairo; Writing by Ghaida Ghantous; Editing by Clarence Fernandez
+Reporting by Reuters team in Yemen and Nayera Abdallah in Cairo; Writing by Ghaida Ghantous; Editing by Clarence Fernandez and Dale Hudson